 “The Message” won second place in the 2 Elizabeths Literary Magazine Love & Romance contest in 2017.
-The story was first published in 2018 in 2 Elizabeths Volume 1: Love & Romance, edited by Elise Holland—Ed.
+The story was first published in 2018 in 2 Elizabeths Volume 1: Love & Romance, edited by Elise Holland.
+For a video interview with the author produced by ORTV of Prospect, Connecticut, see here—Ed.

 The best thing that happened to me in college was meeting Olivia Ann Evans.